rescript-association/rescript-core/README.md

 ## Differences to `rescript-js`

 This standard library is based on `rescript-js`, but with the tweaks and modifications listed below.
 There are also no uncurried versions of anything in the standard library.
-This is because this will ship at the same time (or if anything, later) as _uncurried by default_, which will remove the need for explicit uncurried functions.
+This is because _uncurried by default_ will be coming soon in ReScript 11, which will remove the need for explicitly uncurried functions.

 ### Array